lucan8/NetSim/README.md

 `db_conn/DBConn.java`: Singleton class that holds a database connection

-`models/` : DAOs providing an abstraction over the database objects All classes extend the Model class which implements the template method pattern, providing a very general implementation for the CRUD operations that the children classes will use.
+`models/` : DAOs providing an abstraction over the database objects.
+All classes extend the Model class which implements the template method pattern, providing a very general implementation for the CRUD operations that the children classes will use.
 The classes don't hold any data, for that they rely on entities(models_data).

 `models_data/` : POJOs that hold database entries